Skip to content

 - name: username

-Now if you were to run the test with two iterations, it would run once with the ${username} variable equalling john.doe@jikken.io, and on the second iteration the ${username} variable would equal jane.doe@jikken.io.
+Now if you were to run the test with two iterations, it would run once with the ${username} variable containing john.doe@jikken.io, and then on the second iteration, the ${username} variable would equal jane.doe@jikken.io instead.

-Jikken tests also enable you to inject data from files.
-Instead of hard-coding JSON in a body block for a request or response, you can reference a separate JSON file which contains the data.
+You can also create a variable with data from a file.
+Instead of writing literal JSON in a body block for a request or response, you can reference a separate JSON file which contains the data.

 To load a file’s data into a variable, you leverage the file field instead of the value field in the variable definition.